 Task 1.3 Dust observations for model evaluation (Leader: CNRS, Contributors: CNR-DTA) (M9-M24).
-Task 1.3 will focus on selecting and preparing the datasets for the dust reanalysis evaluation in WP2 (Task 2.3).
-(Note that WP3 will guide the evaluation by identifying the relevant application-specific parameters and timescales to be evaluated.)
+Outcomes of Task 1.3 will be used to select and prepare the datasets for the dust reanalysis evaluation in WP2 (Task 2.3).
+WP3 will allow the identification of the most relevant parameters to be evaluated with regard to specific applications of the data.
 Independent observational datasets (not involved in the assimilation) will be used to evaluate the reanalysis performance.
-In addition to ground-based and in-situ observations from ground networks (e.g., AERONET, EMEP, EARLINET, AMMA, CARAGA) and intensive experimental campaigns (e.g., FENNEC, CV-PROJECT, SAMMUM, Charmex), a number of new dust products from advanced sensors (e.g., SEVIRI, AIRS, IASI, POLDER or CALIOP) are becoming available (e.g., Amiridis et al., 2015; Klüser et al., 2015).
+In addition to ground-based observations from networks (e.g., AERONET, EMEP, EARLINET, AMMA, CARAGA) and intensive experimental campaigns (e.g., FENNEC, CV-PROJECT, SAMMUM, Charmex), a number of dust products from new advanced sensors (e.g., SEVIRI, AIRS, IASI, POLDER or CALIOP) are becoming available (e.g., Klüser et al., 2015).
 In addition to column-integrated measurements (e.g., AERONET), it is critical to evaluate dust surface concentration, dust deposition and dust vertical profiles.
-Air quality monitoring stations (i.e. EMEP and AMMA) are the main source of data for the evaluation of surface concentration in our region of interest.
-However, they are concentrated in populated and industrialised areas around the Mediterranean and the Sahel.
+Air quality monitoring stations (i.e. EMEP and AMMA) are the main source of data for the evaluation of surface concentration.
+However, they are concentrated in populated and industrialized areas around the Mediterranean and the Sahel.
 In regions devoid of air quality stations (as Saharan and Arabian deserts) modelled dust surface concentrations will also be evaluated using METAR-weather stations by assuming an empirical relationship between visibility and dust surface concentration (Camino et al., 2015).
 To assess the potential impact of dust over photovoltaic panels, it is imperative to quantify the radiative and deposition fluxes with high spatial and temporal variability.
 Currently, deposition fluxes simulated by the 3D models of the atmospheric cycle of desert aerosols are not properly constrained, mainly due to the lack of observations.
 CRNS-LISA is implementing continuous measurements of deposition fluxes that meet the episodic character of the deposition of desert aerosols in Europe (CARAGA) and the Sahel (AMMA).
-With respect to dust vertical profiles, high-quality aerosol extinction profiles provided at European scale by EARLINET since 2000 (Pappalardo et al., 2015) have proved to be important for dust model evaluation (Mona et al., 2014; Binietoglou et al., 2015), and since 2006 CALIOP is providing global aerosol profiling giving insights on the dust vertical distribution (Amiridis et al., 2015; Papagiannopoulos et al., 2016; Yu et al., 2015).
+With respect to dust vertical profiles, long-term (since 2000) high quality aerosol extinction profiles provided at European scale by EARLINET (Pappalardo et al., 2015) have proved to be important for dust model evaluation (Mona et al., 2014; Binietoglou et al., 2015), and since 2006 CALIOP is providing global aerosol profiling providing an insight on the dust vertical distribution (Papagiannopoulos et al., 2016; Yu et al., 2015).
 Observational data will be screened and dust-filtered applying specific methodologies to each particular dataset (i.e. when or where dust dominates the aerosol composition).
 Data will be prepared for comparison with the model outputs from WP2.

-- D1.1.
+D1.1.
 Report on the available aerosol observations assessing their suitability for assimilation and evaluation.
-(Responsible: CNR-DTA) (M6) - D1.2.
+(Responsible: CNR-DTA) (M6)

+D1.2.
 Catalogue of dust-related observations for data assimilation.
-(Responsible: CNR-DTA) (M16) - D1.3.
+(Responsible: CNR-DTA) (M16)

+D1.3.
 Catalogue of dust-related observations for model evaluation.
 (Responsible: CNRS) (M24)

+Milestones

-- M1.1.
+M1.1.
 Compilation of aerosol observations for data assimilation.
-(Responsible: CNR-DTA) (M4) - M1.2.
+(Responsible: CNR-DTA) (M4)

+M1.2.
 Dust-filtered observations for data assimilation.
-(Responsible: CNR-DTA) (M12) - M1.3.
+(Responsible: CNR-DTA) (M12)

+M1.3.
 Compilation of aerosol observations for model evaluation.
-(Responsible: CNRS) (M12) - M1.4.
+(Responsible: CNRS) (M12)

+M1.4.
 Dust-filtered observations for model evaluation.
 (Responsible: CNR-DTA) (M20)